 The Commission for Observation, Infrastructure and Information Systems decides:

-(1) To note that tropical cyclone low/cyclone vortex variables are introduced as mandatory and recommended products of WMO Integrated Processing and Prediction (WIPPS) Designated Centres conducting global deterministic and ensemble Numerical Weather Prediction (NWP);
+(1) To note that tropical low/cyclone vortex variables are introduced as mandatory and recommended products of WMO Integrated Processing and Prediction (WIPPS) Designated Centres conducting global deterministic and ensemble Numerical Weather Prediction (NWP);

 (2) To introduce the guidelines for producing tropical low/cyclone vortex variable into the Guide to WIPPS (WMO-No. 305), as per the annex to this draft decision.